Chicken wing tackle: Rugby league

 Melbourne Storm forward Adam Blair was found guilty of committing a chicken wing tackle in an Australian Rugby League match against Brisbane Broncos in April 2008.
 A former Melbourne Storm player, of Hull Kingston Rovers in the Super League was fined £300 after performing the tackle, with a disciplinary panel finding him guilty of "behaviour contrary to the true spirit of the game by making a dangerous tackle".

 Australian rules football

 The use of the chicken wing tackle in the Australian Football League is generally considered to have been picked up from National Rugby League.
+In Australian rules, the motion of preparing to handball is such that there is an opportunity for the tackler can grab and pin the punching arm when it is behind the player's back.
+This leaves the player in possession exposed to serious shoulder injury.
 It became a controversy after Kangaroos' skipper Brent Harvey was chicken winged in 2009 during an Australian football match and suffered a dislocated elbow that caused him to miss months of play.
 The tackle has been furiously slammed by some saying it must be banned.
-AFL umpires manager Jeff Gieschen is confident the practice is not about to become commonplace.
+AFL umpires manager Jeff Gieschen in 2009 stated that he was confident the practice would not become commonplace.